 - All springs must be uniform and sit level with the ground.
 Cars must sit level (reasonable).
 Five inch minimum frame clearance from center of front cross member to ground.
 No sway bars on rear.
 Stock appearing suspension only.
-Stock diameter on front sway bar; NO adjustable bolt; stock only.
+Stock diameter on front sway bar.

-- REAR SPRING - 4 maximum.
+- REAR SPRING – 4 maximum.
 58 inches maximum length.
 BOTH SIDES-SAME SPRINGS.
 STOCK TYPE ONLY.
-No use of extra long leaf spring.
+No use of extra-long leaf spring.
 Must be of stock length.
 Mounted in stock position.
+Aftermarket mounts permissible.